ericbezanson/sw-courses/README.md

 ## Star Wars Courses

-this is a sample app designed to brush up skills with:
+this is a sample app designed to brush up on:
 - modern react
 - next JS
 - tailwind css